simonmichael/hledger/site/faq.md

 IRC support on #ledger,
 and now [plaintextaccounting.org](http://plaintextaccounting.org).

-### Future ?

-There is a [ledger4](https://github.com/ledger/ledger4) repo on github; this is John's 2012/2013 rewrite of some parts of Ledger 3, including the parser, in Haskell.
-We have a plan to add this parser to hledger in 2015/2016, increasing its ability to read Ledger's files.

 ### Features

 Compared to Ledger, hledger builds quickly and has a complete and